cseanburns/systems-librarianship/src/3b-managing-software.md

 One of the great things about `dpkg` and `apt` is that it installs and handles software **dependencies** really well.
 Few computer applications are self-contained, and they often require other software to operate.
-These other software are called **dependencies**.
+These other pieces of software are called **dependencies**.
-When we uninstall (or remove) applications, the package manager does not auto uninstall those dependencies that were installed with it.
+When we uninstall (or remove) applications, the package manager does not automatically uninstall those dependencies that were installed with it.
 We use the `autoremove` command to uninstall those, which helps keep our systems clean:

 ```